wp-plugins/metronet-profile-picture/readme.txt

 1. Visit the profile page you would like to edit.
 2. Click "Upload or Change Profile Picture"
-3. Upload a new image and select "Use as featured image", which will save the image (ignore the "Insert Into Post" button).
+3. Upload a new image and select "Set profile image", which will save the image (ignore the "Insert Into Post" button).

 To override an avatar, select the "Override Avatar?" checkbox and save the profile page.

+= What role does a user have to be to set a profile image? =

+Author or greater.

 = How do I create specific thumbnail sizes? =